MAZ12211/Simple-Form/README.md

 This is inspired from this: https://codepen.io/colorlib/full/KVoZyv

-The code is unorganized a little, I'll fix it up later
+It won't work well on mobile though as the code with the positioning is bad.
+I'll fix it up later.